joncage/ed-scout/README.md

 ## Version History

+### 1.2.4 - Crash fix

+* Fixed a crash that occurred when you jump into a system which was unknown to EDSM (and consequently unable to feed back the star type).

 ### 1.2.3 - Stability, Logging & More info logged

 * Fixed journal updates not being detected on some machines.